 Two days away from being ten, our heroine Madeleine is an ambitious, trash-talking, cigarette-smoking torch singer who’s trapped in the body of a precocious 9-year old.
 Her mother has died, and her father is so wrapped up in his own grief, he has nothing left for Madeleine.
 But her mom gave her a gift before she died: a box of index cards inscribed with life advice like Never show up to someone’s home empty-handed and How to make a fist.

 Madeleine’s mother was a dancer and singer ‘whose voice could redirect the mood of a room.’
-The legacy of the love notes, along with her inherited ability to sing like an angel, give Madeleine purpose.
-She ditches her classes at Saint Anthony of the Immaculate Heart, then sets out on a mission to find Philadelphia’s legendary jazz club, The Cat’s Pajamas, where she will make her singing debut.
+The legacy of the love notes, along with her inherited ability to sing like an angel, gives Madeleine purpose.
+She ditches her elementary school classes at Saint Anthony of the Immaculate Heart, then sets out on a mission to find Philadelphia’s legendary jazz club, The Cat’s Pajamas, where she’s determined to make her singing debut.

 Madeleine is the star of this story, but she’s surrounded by a supporting cast of characters on life-changing trajectories of their own.
 We meet Madeleine’s fifth-grade teacher, the kindly proprietor of a neighborhood café, and the owner of The Cat’s Pajamas who just might be in over his head.
 During one magical day and night, truths are revealed, hope is rekindled, and dreams come true.